Search

 }

 If we want to ignore a property we can use the ignoringFields(String…) method.
 Or if we want to ignore properties of a certain type we can use the ignoringFieldsOfTypes(Class<?>…) method.
-This can be very useful for properties that store dates we cannot setup property in our tests.
+This can be very useful for properties that store dates we cannot setup properly in our tests.

 Instead of ignoring fields we can also specify which fields we want to compare with the comparingOnlyFields(String…) method.
 And there is a comparingOnlyFieldsOfTypes(Class<?>…) method to specify which fields of a certain type we want to compare.